quaternior/SpInfer/docs/3_LLMInferenceExample.md

       -p 64
 ```

-Converting from Faster-Transformer format to Flash-LLM format.
+Converting from Faster-Transformer format to SpInfer format.
 Note that here **-i_g** means the number of GPUs you will use for inference.
 We fake 80% sparsity in this script for demonstration purpose, which can be disabled if you already have your OPT models pruned.
 Besides, hand-tuned SplitK is used for different input shapes.
 ```sh
 python huggingface_opt_convert_Phase2.py \
       -m $SpInfer_HOME/end2end_inference/models/opt-30b/c-model \